 Going Green Center

-This earth-friendly information area offers helpful tips and practices visitors can implement in their homes, schools, businesses or in our community to save the earth.
+This information area offers helpful tips and practices visitors can implement in their homes, schools, businesses or in our community to save the earth.

 Grab one of the many flyers and brochures that offer a wide variety of tips on how you can help make your home greener.
 Or take a look at a small scale model of the Main Library and view a diagram on how energy efficient the building is.